 Per admiralty or maritime law, a plaintiff’s burden of proof is lower than that of a standard personal injury lawsuit.
 The employer is still at fault under the Jones Act’s “featherweight” causality rules, even if the seaman contributed in some way to the injury.
 The degree of the defendant’s responsibility in comparison to the seamen only affects the size of the financial compensation, not the issue of who is at fault.

-Keep in mind that you must be a qualified seaman in order to file a lawsuit under the Jones Act.
+Keep in mind that you must be a qualified seaman to file a lawsuit under the Jones Act.
 If you are employed by a vessel owner or shipping company, you must spend at least 30% of your time working on that vessel or as a member of its fleet.
 Temporary workers or outside contractors, even if they are trained to work on any type of water-borne craft, are not considered seamen per Jones Act regulations.
 For instance, if you are an electronics engineer employed by an outside contractor to repair a ship’s electronic navigation systems, you’re not a seaman.

 In addition, there are strict limitations on what type of craft can be considered a vessel under the Jones Act.
 For instance, a fishing boat that travels out to sea and goes from one port to another qualifies as a vessel per the Jones Act.
 A cruise ship that is docked in port but is operable and on navigable waters also qualifies.
 However, a vessel permanently attached to a sea floor with no intentions of ever navigating does not qualify, no matter if it is equipped with working engines and navigation gear.